PromptAI/promptdialog/docs/quick_start/knowledge_base.md

 ### Run

 Next let’s try the dialogue
-- Ask: who are yor?
+- Ask: who are you?
 - Ask: What PromptAI can do?

 ![img_13.png](/assets/images/quick_start/kb/kb-12.png)